Animal Science Major & Minor

 Concentration coursework

-Students are eligible to pick one of the 4 concentrations.
+Students are eligible to pick one of the five concentrations.
 Within each concentration, students have flexibility to design their course plan selecting categories and courses after discussion with their advisors.
 Irrespective of the concentration selected and the flexibility provided, students will be held to the following requirement:

 Animal Physiology and Nutrition

-• ANSC 3300 Fish Physiology (cross-listed BIOAP) 3
+- ANSC 3300 - Fish Physiology (cross-listed BIOAP) (Spring, 3 credits)

-• ANSC 3400 Comparative Mammalian Reproduction 2
+- ANSC 3400 - Comparative Mammalian Reproduction (Spring, 2 credits)

-• ANSC 4270 Fundamentals of Endocrinology (cross-listed BIOAP) 3
+- ANSC 4270 - Fundamentals of Endocrinology (cross-listed BIOAP) (3 credits)

 Concentrations

-Integrative Physiology and Nutrition
+Integrative Physiology & Nutrition

 Builds a foundation of animal physiology and nutrition along with exploring several advanced elective courses.
 This is a great concentration for students interested in a research career and/or seeking a competitive edge in future veterinary training.